triptease/docs/README.md

 #### What specific data do we read?

-We read the following information
+We read the following information (if available)
 - Search query
     - Checkin,
     - Checkout,